 Visit the Hot Birds website here and Facebook page here

-The ‘Hot Birds Research Project’ (HBRP) is a research programme that integrates behavioural and physiological approaches to predict the impact of climate change on birds in southern Africa and globally.
-The HBRP’s research has historically focused mainly on birds in arid habitats in southern Africa, but also involves work in North America and Australia, and increasingly extends to habitats other than deserts.
+The ‘Hot Birds Research Project’ (HBRP) is a large international research programme led from the Fitz, which integrates behavioural and physiological approaches to understand the impact of climate change on birds.
+The HBRP’s research has historically focused on birds in arid habitats in southern Africa, North America and Australia, but increasingly involves birds in mesic and humid environments – and in the subantarctic

-On the 9th January 2024, the European Union’s Copernicus Climate Commission announced that 2023 was the hottest year since records began.
-Temperatures were close to 1.5°C above pre-industrial averages.
-This correlated with a return to El Niño conditions after several La Niña years.
-The record temperatures in 2023 coincided with record extreme events: including the lowest minimum winter sea ice ever recorded around Antarctica, massive destructive wildfires in Canada, southern Europe and Hawaii, and devastating floods in Libya.
+In last year’s annual report, we shared the news that 2023 had been declared the hottest year since records began, and that temperatures were close to 1.5°C above pre-industrial averages.
+In 2024, the records were smashed again.
+On 10th January 2025, experts from the World Meteorological Association confirmed that global temperatures in 2024 exceeded the 1.5°C warming threshold for the first time.
+Extreme weather and climate-related impacts on lives and livelihoods are now a daily feature of the news cycle.
 Climate change is no longer a threat looming in the future: the impacts are here and now.
-In response, the HBRP is increasingly working on red-listed species that already face other threats in addition to climate change.
-In addition, we are stepping up research on mitigation interventions and mechanistic modelling, and continuing data collection on how behaviour and physiology inform climate change vulnerability and resilience of birds.
+In response, the HBRP is increasingly working on red-listed species that already face other threats in addition to climate change, including a new project on the iconic seabirds of the Southern Ocean, in collaboration with the “Conserving Southern Ocean Seabirds” project (page 38).
+In addition, we continue to step up research on mitigation interventions and mechanistic modelling, and data collection on how behaviour and physiology inform climate change vulnerability and resilience of birds.

 Temperature effects on behaviour – habitat, hydration and humidity